What is Cardio-Oncology at Lee Health?

-Our team of leading cardiologists and oncologists collaborate to provide comprehensive cardiovascular care to patients with cancer who have, or are at risk for, heart disease.
+Our cardio-oncologist have advanced training and have dedicated themselves to learning more about how cancer therapy affects the heart.
+Collaborating with other cardiologists and oncologists provides comprehensive cardiovascular care to patients with cancer who have, or are at risk for, heart disease.

 We seek to evaluate patients so that cancer therapy can be aggressive -- and to ensure that cardiac disease is not the result of that aggressive therapy.

 Hi, this is Dr. Anita Arnold.
 I am the director of cardio-oncology for Lee health.
 And I'd like to take a few minutes to tell you more about cardio-oncology, in particular the link between cancer and heart disease.